Recent news

 Young African leaders find innovation at ASU

 Fifty young African leaders who are visiting Arizona State University will take home memories of the scorching summer heat, but they also will carry back new ways to improve their communities.
-The group is part of the Mandela Washington Fellowship for Young African Leaders, and they are in the United States for six weeks, including academic work at ASU, community service and a meeting with President Barack Obama in Washington, D.C.
-This is the third year of the fellowship program, begun in 2014 as the main part of Obama’s Young African Leaders Initiative.
+The group is part of the Mandela Washington Fellowship for Young African Leaders, and they are in the United States for six weeks, including academic work at ASU, community service, and a meeting with President Barack Obama in Washington, D.C.
+This is the third year of the fellowship program, which began in 2014 as the main part of Obama’s Young African Leaders Initiative.

 ASU Regents' Professor a major strategist in substance-abuse prevention